foundersandcoders/our-site-v3/src/apprenticeship-guide/intro.md

 ### When does training take place?

   1. Full-time block training in the first 12 weeks of employment;
-  1. Weekly day release for as long as is useful to both employer and apprentice;
+  1. Weekly day release for as long as is useful to both employer and apprentice, typically for 4-8 weeks;
   1. Up to 5 days of supervised mentorship;
   1. Preparation for the end-point assessment.

 ### What is the recommended apprentice salary?

-  Our recommended apprentice starting salary is £24,000, paid from the beginning of their apprenticeship training, beginning in mid-April.
+  Our recommended apprentice starting salary is £24,000, paid from the beginning of their apprenticeship training.

 ### Will the apprentice expect a pay rise?

-  Not during the length of the apprentice contract.
+  Not during the length of the apprenticeship contract.

 ### How much does the training cost?